aipotheosis-labs/aci-python-sdk/README.md

 functions: list[dict] = client.functions.search(
     app_names=["BRAVE_SEARCH", "TAVILY"],
     intent="I want to search the web",
-    allowed_apps_only=False, # If true, only returns functions of apps that are allowed by the agent/accessor, identified by the api key. format=FunctionDefinitionFormat.OPENAI, # The format of the functions, can be OPENAI, ANTHROPIC, BASIC (name and description only) limit=10,
+    allowed_only=False, # If true, only returns enabled functions of apps that are allowed by the agent/accessor, identified by the api key. format=FunctionDefinitionFormat.OPENAI, # The format of the functions, can be OPENAI, ANTHROPIC, BASIC (name and description only) limit=10,
     offset=0